Kidney Disease in Cats: How to treat it?

 Depending on the type of veterinarian you see, the recommended treatment will be different.

-A traditional veterinarian will likely tell you that a diet low in protein is the optimal diet for cats suffering from kidney disease, while a fresh diet of species-appropriate protein (i.e. animal protein) is recommended by holistic vets and professionals trained in nutritional therapy.
+A traditional veterinarian will likely tell you that a diet low in protein is the optimal diet for cats suffering from kidney disease, while a fresh diet of species-appropriate protein (i.e. animal protein), like those found at Darwin's Natural Cat Food, is recommended by holistic vets and professionals trained in nutritional therapy.

-Traditional veterinarians believe that less protein will create less stress on the kidneys.
+Traditional veterinarians believe that less protein will create less stress on the kidneys, which is a common recommendation when considering food for cats with kidney disease.
 Additionally, a fresh diet of species-appropriate protein (i.e. animal protein) is recommended by holistic vets and professionals trained in nutritional therapy.

 However, not all proteins are created equal.
 According to Dr. Karen Becker, “If your cat is addicted to a food with rendered ingredients, meaning if your cat is eating a poor quality food that is difficult to digest and process, I do recommend you reduce the amount of toxic protein in the diet.
 However, if your cat is eating high-quality protein sourced from real animals, then protein restriction is often counterproductive and actually exacerbates common health issues for cats with failing kidneys,” says Dr. Karen Becker.